-Probably against the coyote's better judgement, it decides to try and steal the carcass from the two wild cats.
-What follows is a vicious biting, scratching and snarling match.
+Probably against the coyote's better judgement, it decides to try and steal the carcass from the two wild cats, which is then followed by vicious biting, scratching, and snarling.
 Make sure your sound is on for this one.

 Coyotes may be mean, but when it comes to North American predators, there are tons of animals with shorter tempers.
-We also recently shared a video of a coyote getting its butt kicked by a Canadian lynx.
-And another of an injured wolf scaring a whole pack of coyotes off a kill in Yellowstone.
-Most of the time, the coyote is smart enough to know when it is outmatched.
-We are not sure what the coyote in this video was doing thinking it could take on two bobcats like this.
+We also recently shared a video of a coyote getting its butt kicked by a Canadian lynx, and another of an injured wolf scaring a whole pack of coyotes off a kill in Yellowstone.
+Most of the time, the coyote is smart enough to know when it's outmatched, leaving us scratching our heads as to what this coyote was thinking when it decided to challenge two bobcats.

 For more outdoor content from Travis Smola, be sure to follow him on Twitter and check out his Geocaching and Outdoors with Travis YouTube channels.